 HM Land Registry has decided to tweak the wording used to describe an important property right on official records, after finding that linguistic variations were confusing lawyers and members of the public.

-New ‘standardised’ language will be introduced for easement entries in title registers from 8 September.
+New ‘standardised’ language will be introduced for easement entries in title registers this month.
 Easements concern the rights enjoyed by one landowner over land owned by another.
 ‘As such, they are a very important legal interest,’ Land Registry guidance states.

 Explaining the decision to change the wording on entries, head of practice David Linn said land registration language ‘can sometimes appear inconsistent, with different wording describing the same legal concepts’.
 For instance, some registers state that ‘the land has the benefit of any legal easements’ while others state that ‘the title includes any legal easement’.